evgeniums/cpp-validator/docs/index.md

 Members are used to define what parts of [objects](#object) must be validated.
 A [member](#member) can point to one of the following:
 - member variable of C++ object;
-- member method of C++ object, where the method must be of getter type, i.e. it must return some value and have no arguments;
+- member method of C++ object, where the method must be of getter type, i.e. it must be without arguments and must return a value;
 - element of container.

 ### Member notation